-In this movie based on the early days of Def Jam Recordings, up-and-coming manager Russell Walker has all the hottest acts on the record label Krush Groove records, including Run-D.M.C., Dr...
-See full summary »
+In this movie based on the early days of Def Jam Recordings, up-and-coming manager Russell Walker manages all the hottest acts on the record label Krush Groove Records, which include ...

 Terry is an up and coming comedian, but believes politics will get him the big breaks and more time at the popular Dukie's Comedy Club.
 Just so happens that Terry is 'sleeping' with Ruby ...
 See full summary »

-In this movie based on the early days of Def Jam Recordings, up-and-coming manager Russell Walker has all the hottest acts on the record label Krush Groove records, including Run-D.M.C., Dr. Jekyll & Mr. Hyde, and Kurtis Blow, while Rick (Rubin) produces their records.
+In this movie based on the early days of Def Jam Recordings, up-and-coming manager Russell Walker manages all the hottest acts on the record label Krush Groove Records, which include Run-D.M.C., Dr. Jekyll & Mr. Hyde, and Kurtis Blow, while Rick (Rubin) produces the label's records.
 When Run-D.M.C. has a hit record and Russell doesn't have the money to press records, he borrows money from a street hustler.
-At the same time, Russell and and his brother Run are both competing for the heart of R&B singer Sheila E.Written by
+At the same time, Russell and and his brother Run both compete for the heart of R&B singer Sheila E.Written by

 This film isn't an award winner but it is a must see for all Hip Hop historians.
 Loosely based on the life of producer Russel Simmons this film takes us back to the early days of Hip-Hop when rap was just starting to break into the mainstream.
 Blair Underwood plays Russel and everyone else (Run DMC, Fat Boys, Sheila E, New Edition, Beastie Boys, L.L.
 Cool J, etc..) play themselves.
 I think, if anything, this film gives fans an idea of what it was like for young rappers, producers and other musicians from NYC in the early eighties.
 I think the film could have been better if it was a little grittier and honest, but if it was than Rap and Hip-Hop may not have blown up the way it did into mainstream culture.

 4 of 5 people found this review helpful.